Communication in the Workplace: 2021 Trends

 The Empathetic Leader

 One of our favorite trends that we believe will continue beyond 2021 is the importance of the empathetic leader.
 With trust in “my employer” being one of the most trusted sources of information (Edelman) and CEOs being expected to speak out and lead change, we believe this trend is going to dominate the workplace.
 Expect to see more leaders involved in communication and speaking from a place of authenticity and transparency.
-And if your executive leaders aren’t doing this yet, show them why it matters to your employees.
+And if your senior leaders aren’t doing this yet, show them why it matters to your employees.

 The Rise of Mobile